Blog Post

-When it comes to making business and security decisions, executives should be wary of what the data says versus what the executive may assume to be true.
+When it comes to making business decisions and implementing data security measures, executives should be wary of what the data says versus what the executive may assume to be true.
 Many business owners fear that faulty or incomplete data can lead to poor decisions and a moderate dose of skepticism of data is healthy.
 This then leads to an assumption model, which is geared more towards human instinct and a basic knowledge of “how to do things” as opposed to what the data strictly says.
 While human thought can be valuable when it comes to business practices, executives shouldn’t be solely reliant on unverified hypotheses when building a security strategy.

 One of the biggest intelligence trends in recent years, data discovery, involves identifying and locating sensitive or regulated data to securely protect or remove it.
 This has become a priority for businesses in trying to get compliant-ready.
 After auditing the data, this discovery allows security teams to protect and ensure the confidentiality and availability of the protected, sensitive data.